satjuh/PyAiminator/README.md

 ### Evaluation:

 The detection process is compared and evaluated using Tensorflow object detection API [link](https://github.com/tensorflow/models/tree/master/research/object_detection).
 Already trained model can detect a variety of different objects but I only used it to evaluate how many humans or different objects associated with Counter-Strike models can I detect.
-Another evalution method was using the model [link](https://github.com/huangshiyu13/RPNplus) and some of his code to make the model work in the way we needed it to work.
+Another evalution method was using the model RPNplus by Shiyu Huang [link](https://github.com/huangshiyu13/RPNplus) and some of his code to make the model work in the way we needed it to work.

 Accepted objects:
 - Human